 Wren’s baroque masterpiece, St Paul’s houses the tombs of Nelson and Wellington, and has seen the funeral of Churchill and the wedding of Prince Charles and Diana.
 From its splendid interior to the breathtaking views across London from the top of the dome, it makes for a memorable visit.
 We can explore London’s newest square, home to the London Stock Exchange, and atmospheric alleys full of interesting stories and some of Wren’s other beautiful churches.

 I will show you the highlights of this wonderful collection celebrating world culture putting it all in context.
 The mysteries of the Rosetta Stone, Egyptian mummies, the Parthenon Sculptures, the world’s first strip cartoon, buried English treasure and even something for Harry Potter fans, I will ensure you get the most out of your time here.
+I can also provide more in depth tours such as the Great Civilizations – Mesopotamia, Ancient Egypt, Ancient Greece, Roman, India and China.

 Come and explore the history of western art from 14th century to 1900 as we enjoy masterpieces by Leonardo da Vinci, Titian, Rembrandt, Turner, Monet and Van Gogh.
 Hear the stories behind the paintings as we consider why they were painted, the techniques used by the artists and the extraordinary lives of the artists.
+Please contact me if you would like a more in depth tour such as one focusing on Impressionists.

 National Portrait Gallery